AZed/ebook-tools/README.Helpers.txt

 Mobigen
 =======

-Mobigen is a command-line executable provided by Mobipocket for creating Mobipocket .mobi/.prc files as an alternative to their GUI for doing the same.
+Mobigen is an obsolete command-line executable provided by Mobipocket for creating Mobipocket .mobi/.prc files as an alternative to their GUI for doing the same.
+Use of Kindlegen (see above) in its place is strongly recommended, as Mobigen is known to produce incorrect results when given Unicode text.

 It is made available from the Mobipocket Developer Center at: